Albin-Tenghagen/The-Fellowship-of-the-Code-deployment/Documentation/FJSX.md

     TypeScript has been initiated in the project with a tsconfig.json file

     Middleware has been added !!NOTE ONLY AS ROUTING MIDDLEWARE

+3. 17/4-25

+What has been accomplished

+    Started working on swagger documentation, but its doesnt seem to work, we get the error message: No operations

+4. 18/4-25

+What has been accomplished

+    Worked on CRUD-operations for the admin routes, finished almost all of them, will continue on monday

+5. 21/4-25

+What has been accomplished

+    finished the CRUD-operations in their current form They are in need of revisiting when the database is in place

+    Started working on collective ts typing (instead of having 4231435 different type interfaces), but we have no clue how to do i proparly yet

+    Swagger have we worked with a bit, but it is not cooperating.
+Considering just starting with yaml right away instead